 But when trying to gain muscle mass, your body needs calories to build new muscles and repair old ones.

 So the real question is, how can we combine these procedures simultaneously?
-It seems quite impossible, but science says it is possible.
-So at first, we will discuss the procedures of losing fat and gaining muscle separately.
+It seems pretty impossible, but science says it is possible.
+So at first, we will discuss the methods of losing fat and gaining muscle separately.